ymyke/cardio/README.md

     some useful format?
 (Would replace log and maybe also the stateslogger) -- Keep in mind that some cards can die during a run but should still keep their stats available.
 How to do that exactly?
+  - And history to runs, and all histories need to be saved.
 - Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...
 - Resolve the shield deadlock and general deadlock issue.
 Cf. `_has_computer_won` in fightvnc.